Reported speech activities

 GUESS THE PROFESSION

-As part of the lesson on reported speech activities, students listen to a recording in which people talk about their professions.
+As part of the worksheet on reported speech activities, students listen to a recording in which people talk about their professions.
 They discuss what profession each person has and use reported statements to give reasons for their answers based on what the people said.

 WHAT WAS THE QUESTION?